palakgoel30/snake_apple_game/README.md

 <u><h4> How to run this game in your system</h4></u>

 Step1 :- Download the exe file while viewing raw file.
-Step2 :- Install the exe file in your system.
+<br>Step2 :- Install the exe file in your system.
-Step3 :- Once install, It will create a folder named as Snake_Game.
+<br>Step3 :- Once install, It will create a folder named as Snake_Game.
-        This folder will contain resource folder and one exe file.
+       <br> This folder will contain resource folder and one exe file.
-        This exe file will be your Final Gaming Application.
+        <br>This exe file will be your Final Gaming Application.

 You can make Shortcut for this application.